Painting of glued laminated timber houses

 - though first coverts antiseptics were produced about 20 years ago, so far they do not need to be updated;

-Now we would like to give a summary of everything you need to know about outdoor old wood house painting in stages of work:
+Now we would like to give a summary of everything you need to know about outdoor old wooden house painting in stages of work:

 Stage 1: Choose the paint for glulam houses